jalogan/jalogan.github.io/_projects/vdW_nanorods.md

 \end{cases}
 $$

 Given the results in the near- and far-fields, we may interpolate in between by choosing a rational function that equals these results in the correct limits.
-This is a common interpolation strategy known as a Pade approximant.
+This is a common interpolation strategy known as a Padé approximant.

 We want something that decays like $$1/r^4$$ in the far-field and like $$1 / (r-a)$$ in the near-field.
 We choose a rational function such as